WSM (AM): History

-The studios remained in its original location until the mid-1960s, when the company built a new headquarters building downtown and new studios for WSM-TV on Knob Road in west Nashville (the TV station had been located near Belmont College).
+The studios remained in its original location until the mid-1960s, when the company built a new headquarters building downtown and new studios for WSM-TV on Knob Road in west Nashville adjacent to the newly constructed TV tower.
 Upon completion of the new headquarters, National Life and Accident Insurance Company chose to relocate WSM radio to their new TV studios, and WSM radio, joined in 1968 by its new FM sister, broadcast from that location from 1966 to 1983.
 For most of its history, WSM, along with WSM-TV and the Grand Ole Opry, was owned by the Nashville-based National Life and Accident Insurance Company.
 In 1974, National Life and Accident Insurance Company reorganized itself as a holding company, NLT Corporation, with the WSM stations as one of the major subsidiaries.

 After television became popular (thus largely eliminating the audience for full-length radio programs), WSM adopted a middle of the road (MOR) music format during the daytime hours, and continued to play country music at night.
 It was not until 1980 that WSM adopted the 24-hour country music format of today.

-Country and bluegrass legend John Hartford parodied the distinctive style of WSM DJs on the 1971 album Aereo-Plain, humorously changing the station's call letters to the phrase "Dorothy S. Ma'am".

 In 1981, the American General Corporation (now part of the American International Group) bought NLT.
 At one time, American General was the parent company of the Life and Casualty Insurance Company based in Nashville, former owner of WSM-TV rival WLAC-TV (now WTVF), and WLAC-AM-FM, but divested the broadcast properties in 1975, long before the NLT merger.
 American General was not interested in NLT's non-insurance operations, and sold WSM, Inc. (which included Opryland Hotel, Opryland USA, Ryman Auditorium, The Grand Ole Opry, the fledgling The Nashville Network cable television outlet, WSM-FM, and WSM) to Gaylord Broadcasting Company.
-WSM-TV, due to FCC ownership limits at the time, was sold instead to Gillett Broadcasting and changed its callsign to WSMV-TV.
+WSM-TV, due to FCC ownership limits of the era, was sold instead to Gillett Broadcasting and changed its callsign to WSMV-TV.
 However, there was still considerable overlap between the stations' on-air personnel for some years after the ownership change.
-Gaylord would also move the WSM radio stations to new facilities at the Opryland Hotel, departing their shared building on Knob Road, which still houses WSMV today.
+Gaylord would also move the WSM radio stations to new facilities at the Opryland Hotel (now Gaylord Opryland), departing their shared building on Knob Road, which still houses WSMV today.

 WSM broadcast in the C-QUAM format of AM stereo, which could be heard over several states at night, from 1982 until 2000.

-In 1996, the station was named Radio Station of the Year at the International Bluegrass Music Awards.

 In 2001, management had sought to capitalize on the success of sister station WWTN's sports trappings by converting WSM to an all-sports format.
 Word was leaked to other media resulting in protests, including longtime Opry personalities and country music singers, outside the station's studios.
 Management eventually made the decision to keep the station's classic country format.